Out of every seven online transactions, one is performed across borders.

 Please note this table is merely a brief glance as many other conditions may affect the final value fee.

-From which you can see Mollie is the better choice if you are an EU-based business and mostly handle local payments.
-If your store sells more to the US, Stripe is a great candidate.
+From this, you can see Mollie is the better choice if you are an EU-based business and mostly handle local payments.
+If your store sells more in the US, Stripe is a great candidate.

 We hope from this article you see how best to make currency switching as easy as possible for your international customers throughout their whole shopping journey.

-From now on you can start with checking out YayCurrency free and premium plan here:
+From now on you can start by checking out YayCurrency free and premium plan here: